mkorthof/check_ibm_storwize/docs/Sources.md

 # Sources

 This script is based on different previous versions which have been worked on by a different couple people over the years.
-It got updated serveral times, adding e.g. new checks and other features.
+It got updated several times, adding e.g. new checks and other features.

 ## Shinken version (2015)